NVIDIA-Merlin/HugeCTR/onnx_converter/README.md

                             sparse_models = ["wdl0_sparse_2000.model", "wdl1_sparse_2000.model"])
 ```

+**Note**: When making inference using the converted ONNX model, the categorical keys from the Parquet dataframe should be offsetted with the same `slot_size_array` as HugeCTR training before being fed into the ONNX inference session.
+For more details, please refer to [Parquet Dataset](../docs/python_interface.md#parquet).

 ## Layer Support ##

 Most HugeCTR layers are supported in the HugeCTR to ONNX converter, and there are a few unsupported layers because they have not been extended to the general usage of HugeCTR model training.